JSv4/OpenContracts/opencontractserver/llms/README.md

 )

 # With custom configuration
-# The '''corpus''' parameter is required for document agents.
+# The '''corpus''' parameter is optional for document agents (use None for standalone).
 agent = await agents.for_document(
     document=123, # Use actual document ID or object corpus=1,     # Use actual corpus ID or object